NecipAkgz/fhevm-example-factory/docs/basic/fhe-operations/fhe-add.md

       .setB(inputB.handles[0], inputB.inputProof);
     await tx.wait();

-    // Why Bob has FHE permissions to execute the operation in this case ?
+    // 🚀 Bob triggers the on-chain computation.
+    // In FHEVM, anyone can trigger a computation if they have permission to access the result
-    // See `computeAPlusB()` in `FHEAdd.sol` for a detailed answer tx = await contract.connect(bob).computeAPlusB();
+    // or if the logic allows it.
+See `FHEAdd.sol` for permissions logic. tx = await contract.connect(bob).computeAPlusB();
     await tx.wait();

+    // 🔓 Verification:
     const encryptedAplusB = await contract.result();

     const clearAplusB = await fhevm.userDecryptEuint(
-      FhevmType.euint8, // Specify the encrypted type
+      FhevmType.euint8, // Specify the encrypted type (euint8)
       encryptedAplusB,
-      contractAddress, // The contract address
+      contractAddress,
-      bob // The user wallet
-    );
+      bob // Bob decrypts since the result was granted to him );

     expect(clearAplusB).to.equal(a + b);